 1. Exception to symmetry justified by objective exogenous cost differences.

-6. Do you agree with AKEP proposal for application of asymmetry also for Telekom Albania as compared to Vodafone Albania for a one-year period?
+2. Exception to symmetry for a significantly late entrant on a transitory base.6.
+Do you agree with AKEP proposal for application of asymmetry also for Telekom Albania as compared to Vodafone Albania for a one-year period?

 As stated above, the approach of AKEP towards introducing any regulatory measure without proper analysis, relevant guidelines and comprehensive market studies, leaves room for abusive measures and leads to absurd and dangerous situations for the sector and the Albanian economy in general.
 If AKEP does not follow the European guidelines and recommendations12, but instead orients our market towards abusive practices outside of the European market, then we are not only breaching our legal obligations and our